angus-c/just/README.md

 ## TypeScript <img src="images/ts.png" width="18"/>

-We're in the process of adding Tyepscript definitions and tests to every Just utility.
+We're in the process of adding Typescript definitions and tests to every Just utility.
 You're welcome to help us get there!
 [Here's](https://github.com/angus-c/just/pull/247/files) an example PR.

 You can verify new TypeScript definitions by running `yarn test-types` (This also gets run as part of the `yarn test` script)